NunoSempere/finisterrae-1T-samples/paper/index.md

 [to do]

+## 3. An abuse of the underlying PRNG primitives?

+Do the underlying pseudo-random number generator primitives we are using stand up to scaling to 1T samples?
+If you can draw 1T samples *at all*, you can draw 100K, 1M, 10M samples very fast.

 ## Conclusion

 Rethink Priorities' models puny struggled (https://forum.effectivealtruism.org/posts/pniDWyjc9vY5sjGre/rethink-priorities-cross-cause-cost-effectiveness-model) to reach more than 150k samples.
 Eventually, with some optimizations, they moved to the billions.
 Much more is possible with a focus on speed.

+---

+The virtue of fast Monte Carlo primitives: Drawing 1T samples and a REPL for rapid fermi iteration